-Tips for Using Women's Public Restrooms
+Tips for Best Use of Women's Public Restrooms

 Women's Hygiene Habits May Shock You

 One of the most untidy places you may have had the unlikely fortune of visiting is a heavily used public bathroom for women.

 This is not just because of the amount of bacteria that that live there.